 A canal in the part of Copenhagen called Christianshavn.
 The canals were one of my main objectives of the day, too, but I didn’t quite find the right spots.
 This one turned out okay, but the light definitely was a challenge that again required three different exposures put together to overcome the shadows and the highlights.

 One of the things I realized on that day was that urban photography is often made difficult because of all the cars that are everywhere and that just get in the way of all the interesting buildings and other objects.
 Here I tried to make them work to my advantage in how the shiny metal contrasts the old buildings.

 Finally, you may ask, where are all the people?
 Isn’t that an important part of taking pictures in the city?
 Well, maybe.
 But that’s where the landscape photographer in me takes control.
 In landscape photography, people are usually just in the way.
 So on that day at least, I avoided places with lots of people.
 Maybe that will be a challenge for another day.

 Six shots from a photo walk in the local neighborhood April 18, 2016.
 Not many spring colors yet, so I used it to my advantage and did some black and white and low-saturation images.
 I was quite happy with the result.
 I think for once I’m just going to let the images speak for themselves.

-The musings of the world's 53,324th greatest amateur photographer
+The musings of the world's greatest half-decent amateur photographer